prebid/prebid.github.io/adops/step-by-step.md

 ## Step 1.
 Add a line item

-In DFP, create a new order with a $0.50 line item.
+In Google Ad Manager, create a new order with a $0.50 line item.

 Enter all of the inventory sizes that your website has.